star-history/star-history/public/blog/text2sql.md

 You can use Vanna as is, or build your own custom UI with an existing tool (e.g. Streamlit, Slack).

-It was open-sourced July, 2023, but [got really popular](https://star-history.com/#vanna-ai/vanna&Date) this January.
+It was open-sourced in July 2023 and [got really popular](https://star-history.com/#vanna-ai/vanna&Date) this past January.

 ## DuckDB-NSQL